insertokername/functional-brainfuck/README.md

     ={function name}={function body}=    deffinition
     |{function name}|                    function call

-include syntax:

-    #{file-name}#{in_line_input *go to faq section to understand what that means}#

-for example we we'll make a file called `include_me.fbf` with the following contents:
+for example:

     =func=+[.+]=

-and we run in console:

-    #include_me.fbf#0#
     |func|

 output:

     123456789:;<=>?@ABCDEFGHIJKLMNOPQRSTUVWXYZ[\]^_`abcdefghijklmnopqrstuvwxyz{|}   ~�������������������������������������������������������������������������������������������������������������������   �������������

----
-**important:**

-**FBF will automatically try to run a function named "main" [THIS ONLY HAPPENS WHEN RUNNING A FILE IT WILL NOT HAPPEN WHEN RUNNING FORM CONSOLE] if its not found it will throw an error**

-**FBF will run with in_line turned on while in console and will run with in_line turned of while in file read mode**

----

 (first few characters are excluded cuz they dont show up on github (trust me they are there))

 Instalation for linux:
-I made a Makefile with a command called "all" and anotherone "install-linux".
+I made a Makefile with a command called "install" and anotherone "install-deb".
-"install-linux" moves the compiled file into local bin folders (aka u can type FBF like any other command (for example python) and it will open the interpretor) and "all" just installs it localy to the folder in which you are located so you have to run the file like "./FBF" while being in the project folder in a command line
+"install-deb" moves the compiled file into local bin folders (aka u can type BF like any other command (for example python) and it will open the interpretor) and "install" just installs it localy to the folder in which you are located so you have to run the file like "./BF"

-i recommend (for linux):
+i recommend:

-    make install-linux
+    make install-deb

-will be making a windows tool in the future...

-## faq
-q:**what does "in_line_reading" or "in_line" mean?**
+roadmap:
+maybe i'll add multi file support

 a:**well it just means that the program will be reading input directly from the code, so for example if you enable in line reading while executing this code: ",A." the program will output "A" since it reads directly after the "," symbol.
 If you let's say disable in line reading and while executing the same code (",A.") FBF will ask you to input a character since the "A" after "," will be ignored and after you input your character lets say "h" FBF will output "h"**